cashubtc/nuts/xx.md

 Mints **MUST NOT** publish multiple entries for the same `unit`.
 Array order has no significance.
 Different units may share the same precision, name, or symbol.

+Wallets **MUST** ignore any entry with a missing or non-string unit, or a precision that is not an integer in range.

 For example, with the metadata above, the amount `500` of the unit `ora` is displayed as `5.00 ora`.

 The metadata is scoped to the publishing mint and applies to all of its keysets of that unit.
 Mints **MUST NOT** change the precision of an existing unit.
 Mints **SHOULD** keep names and symbols stable over time.
 Wallets **SHOULD** refresh the metadata together with the rest of the info response.